 In trading we have seen companies such as Sinopec increase market share and get involved in controlling the supply chain.
 This involves chartering tankers, taking up tank storage capacity and arrange distribution in tank containers, for example.
 This shift requires different skill sets and also comes with increased risk.

 In the shipping and logistics sector Sinochem has gone internationally as a parcel tanker operator.
-Today the chemical logistics business of the Sinochem Group is involved in tank containers, freight forwarding and tank terminals, with total assets reaching nearly 7 billion yuen.
+The chemical logistics business of the Sinochem Group developed a portfolio covering tank containers, freight forwarding and tank terminals, with total assets reaching nearly 7 billion yuen.
+Further developments in the industry are visible with Sinochem having sold in 2019 their entire logistics arm to Junzheng Energy & Chemical Group, an Inner Mongolia-based private chemical manufacturer.
+This was an interesting privatization move and the biggest-ever takeover of a state-run fleet and logistics operation by a private company.

 While Sinopec and Sinochem are large players, smaller companies are following in their footsteps learning from their big brothers’ experiences.
 Many companies are still in their primary stage exploring international operations, especially worried about safety and regulatory requirements.